sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

 Professionalism is important in public presentations, so please use the “would I be happy for my parents to read this in the newspaper” test when uploading content.
 Humor is great; abusive language or disparaging groups of people is firmly not acceptable.

 Here's some examples from last semester: [SoftDes Spring 2017 spring 2017 MP3 examples](https://docs.google.com/presentation/d/1fybuwS68fdgCHrhOMcpbDzZOfDhzUJsEiOQ_24pUQHI/edit?usp=sharing)

+## Revision

+Reflection and revision is an important part of the iterative feedback process.
+In this part, you will revise and re-submit your project.

+The basis for the revision comes from several places:

+1. Feedback that you received from the NINJAs via Slack and / or GitHub pull requests.
+2. You know much more Python now than when we started.
+3. There may be extensions or alternate directions you wanted to pursue but didn't have time.

+In addition to correcting any errors in the original submission, you can use the opportunity to make some technical improvement.
+This could take many forms, but examples include:

+* Re-writing the project to use an object-oriented style.
+* Finding and improving performance bottlenecks.
+* Adding functionality that you didn't get to the first time.